JoshUndefined/JoshUndefined.github.io/_drafts/2025-07-22-destiny-2-s27-thoughts.md

 a different version of the game to satisfy what we need to personally enjoy ourselves.

 I took a bit of a break generally from the game (around four months) leading up to EoF and returned about three weeks ahead of release.
-Mostly due to a large work project but also I was enjoying Tarkov at the time.
+Mostly due to a large work project but also, I was enjoying Tarkov at the time.
 While I usually try to complete Titles and as much content as possible, S26 was the first season in quite a while where I had to tell myself, *it's okay to not finish these.*